AurelianDevOps/www.aurelian.co.nz/content/blog/how-to-deploy-a-static-site-with-hugo.md

 ## Deploying the site
 Hugo can also deploy directly to a Google Cloud Storage (GCS) bucket, an AWS S3 bucket, and/or an Azure Storage container.
 But I'm going to use Cloudflare Pages.

-We'll use [github](https://github.com) to host our code for Cloudflare to use.
+We'll use [github](https://github.com) so that Cloudflare can pull changes and build the site with Hugo.

 I'm using my public ssh key to authenticate.
 See [Generating a new ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [Adding a new ssh key to your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)